Vogeltak/maxcrone.org/content/essay/2024-03-01-finland-nostalgia.md

 Taking in the world around me, looking for the beauty in people’s ordinary life.
 At some point, I apparently decided that I’d make it a new hobby to climb on top of high buildings.
 The catalyst seemed to be my realization that Finnish buildings, more often than not, have a ladder on the outside (for easy access for repairs and maintenance, I can only presume).
-But this is practically an invitation to climb to the roofs.
+This is basically an invitation to climb to the roofs.
 Towers on the Otaniemi campus, large apartment blocks in Helsinki, small churches, construction scaffolding.
 The thrill of adrenaline is highly addictive.
 And it carries a romantic, fatalistic sensation with it.